 Barnaby has written a biography of The Prophet Muhammad which was followed by the story of first four Caliphs of Islam, The Heirs of the Prophet.
-Before this he had written half a dozen guidebooks (to Morocco, Tunisia, Cyprus, Scotland and Istanbul) and a History of North Africa (now in its third edition with Duckworths).
+Before this he had written half a dozen guidebooks (to Morocco, Tunisia, Cyprus, Scotland and Istanbul) and a History of North Africa (now in its third edition).

-Over the last fifteen years he has also written dozens of travel articles, book reviews and historical essays on various North African and Islamic themes.
+Over the last fifteen years he has also written three hundred travel articles, book reviews and historical essays on various North African and Islamic themes.
 This work has appeared in the pages of Vanity Fair, Cornucopia, Condé Nast Traveller, Geographical, Traveller, Guardian, Independent, Telegraph, House & Garden, Harpers & Queen and the TLS.

 His day job is running Eland Publishing with his partner Rose Baring, which specializes in keeping the classics of travel literature in print.
 The hundred or so titles of this growing list can be viewed at www.travelbooks.co.uk.